YuBerlinets/HireMe/README.md

-#Final project for TIN course in PJATK
+## Final project for TIN course in PJATK
+# Web Application for searching job